Series: Ancient Aliens

 - The Bermuda Triangle: This along with Japan's "Dragon's Triangle" are theorized to be portals which UFO's travel through to get to Earth.

 - Early Installment Weirdness: The series is actually a Spin-Off from a one-off documentary that presented a much less biased examination of the Ancient Astronaut theory; both proponents and detractors were interviewed.
 Myths were not presented as evidence.
 Artistic licence and symbolism were acknowledged.
-Ironically, by presenting it as a two-sided argument with evidence against it as well as for it, it makes the whole thing seem more reasonable.
+It should come as no surprise that, by presenting both sides of the argument with evidence for and against, the result is far more reasonable.

 - For the Evulz: Aliens apparently cause volcanic eruptions and earthquakes.
 Why they're doing it and what they would have to gain from doing it isn't known or dwelled upon in the show.